Project

 Actions #8

-Updated by Nicholas Gordon about 6 years ago
+Updated by Nicholas Gordon over 6 years ago

 I suppose QEMU is slow, that's true.
 If we want to target it officially, wouldn't it be best to purchase a few boards?
 ODROID sells boards with both arm and aarch64 chips and are aimed at higher performance, while still being quite cheap.